 ʿAbdullāh b. ʿAbbās (raḍiy Allāhu ʿanhumā) said, “When the Messenger of Allāh (sall Allāhu ʿalayhi wa sallam) fasted on ʿĀshūra and commanded the Muslims to fast as well, they said, ‘O Messenger of Allāh, it is a day that is venerated by the Jews and Christians.’
 The Messenger of Allāh (sall Allāhu ʿalayhi wa sallam) said, ‘If I live to see the next year, inshāAllāh, we will fast on the ninth day too.’
 But it so happened that the Messenger of Allāh (sall Allāhu ʿalayhi wa sallam) passed away before the next year came.”

-If an individual also wants to be sure of fasting on the 9th of Muharram, then he should fast the two days we have spoken about and the day immediately before them as well.
-Then he would have fasted the 9th, 10th and 11th, or the 8th, 9th and 10th.
-In either case he definitely would have fasted the 9thand 10th.
+If an individual also wants to be sure of fasting on the 9th of Muharram 1439, then he should fast the two days we have spoken about and the day immediately before them as well.
+Then he would have fasted Friday 29/9/2017, Saturday 30/9/2017 and Sunday 1/10/2017 and so he definitely would have fasted the 9th and 10th of Muharram 1439.

 And Allāh knows best